Business opportunities in the Chinese beauty market: Consumption upgrade of the Skincare market in China|Daxue Consulting

 Skincare market in China overview

-Skincare market in China sales volume reached 26.5$ billion, representing 50% of the total cosmetic market’s sales revenues in 2017 – twice as much as the world average.
-Skincare products in China are seen as essentials among Chinese women.
+The skincare market in China sales volume reached 26.5$ billion, representing 50% of the total cosmetic market’s sales revenues in 2017 – twice as much as the world average.
+Skincare products in China are seen as essentials among Chinese women, and increasingly more so among men.
 In 2017, the sales volume of skincare products in China amounted to 50% of all sales in the Chinese cosmetics market.

 Changes in purchasing behavior in the Skincare market in China